 A Journey Within and Beyond Social Anxiety

-For some of us, Sartre’s famous quote, “Hell is other people,” is absolutely true.
-Social anxiety disorder (SAD), also known as social phobia, is a condition plaguing some women who find social situations to be a hotbed of triggers for panic.
+Sartre’s famous quote, “Hell is other people,” is absolutely true for some of us.
+Social anxiety disorder (SAD), also known as social phobia, is a condition plaguing some women who find social situations a hotbed of triggers for panic.
 For those of us with the diagnosis, the fear we encounter when triggered by social interactions is so intense, frequent, and crippling that it takes on the role of being a serious “symptom” – an emergence from the underground soul stream of our lives, which bubbles up with urgency and force to disrupt our surface world.

 Fear is highly physiological, involving a chain of bodily reactions, the triggering of which is not under our conscious control.
 We cannot reproach ourselves for having fear because there is absolutely nothing we can do to “just get over” how we are wired.
-Fear is one of the most basic instincts that we possess, and it is directly related to the fundamental operating system installed into our biocomputers at birth, whose prime directive, in essence, is “keep this body alive”.
-Like with all anxiety disorders, when we look at what it takes to heal from social phobia we need to understand that the problem and its solutions lie entwined with our program’s core social anxiety treatment plan goals and objectives.
+Fear is one of the most basic instincts that we possess.
+It is directly related to the fundamental operating system installed into our biocomputers at birth, whose prime directive, in essence, is “keep this body alive.”
+Like with all anxiety disorders, when we look at what it takes to heal from social phobia, we need to understand that the problem and its solutions lie with our program’s core social anxiety treatment plan goals and objectives.

 The body fills with fear when some danger is threatening that prime directive.
-Whatever the danger is – real, distorted, imagined, it doesn’t matter – the brain sounds the alarm and sends the body through a cascade of hormonal reactions that sets the body up for addressing the threat.
-A woman who has this flavor of anxiety showing up in her life is exquisitely cued up to the deeply real dangers of social living.
+Whatever the danger is – real, distorted, imagined, it doesn’t matter – the brain sounds the alarm and sends the body through a cascade of hormonal reactions that set the body up to address the threat.
+A woman who has this flavor of anxiety showing up in her life is exquisitely cued to social living’s genuine dangers.
 Our primate cousins in the animal kingdom, you may notice, live in groups and are highly socially oriented – we are no different.
-Group inclusion, belonging and acceptance ar extremely relevant to our survival, especially when we are young, vulnerable, and unable to survive without that love.
+Group inclusion, belonging, and acceptance are extremely relevant to our survival, especially when we are young, vulnerable, and unable to survive without that love.

-Those of us who felt only conditionally accepted by our families, schools, communities, caregivers and authorities, who experienced being abandoned, severely criticized, judged, shamed, humiliated or in other ways marginalized if we did not stay sharply focused on what these powerful people wanted from us, are naturally attuned to the possibility that we could be ejected from the tribe at any moment if we do something wrong.
-With that type of background and sensitivity, we are also going to be highly attuned to any messages that say that we are inadequate, or not good enough in some way.
+Those of us who felt only conditionally accepted by our families, schools, communities, caregivers, and authorities, who experienced being abandoned, severely criticized, judged, shamed, humiliated, or in other ways marginalized if we did not stay sharply focused on what these powerful people wanted from us, are naturally attuned to the possibility that we could be ejected from the tribe at any moment if we do something wrong.
+With that type of background and sensitivity, we will also be highly attuned to any messages that say that we are inadequate or not good enough in some way.

 Love is one word that we use to describe the meaning of self-worth and self-value.
 There are so many words to describe how we feel about ourselves, how we think about ourselves, and how we act toward ourselves.
-While the sounds may blend together, they are vastly different concepts with unique meanings, findings, and purposes.
-Humans are by nature social beings, and because social connectedness is strongly intertwined with self-worth and self-value, social interaction is a critically important contributor to good health and longevity.
+While the sounds may blend, they are vastly different concepts with unique meanings, findings, and purposes.
+Humans are, by nature, social beings.
+Because social connectedness is strongly intertwined with self-worth and self-value, social interaction is a critically important contributor to good health and longevity.

-We become stressed: epinephrine raises blood sugar levels in our bodies, so our muscles are energized and we can use them to clamp down on whatever unwanted behavior we have to stop.
-Our bodies begin to tremble with all this ready-to-use energy, as we build tension like a coiled spring.
-Epinephrine increases our heart rate, pounding our hearts to pump us full of extra blood, which shows up as a red tinge, or flush, in our faces and necks.
-As our heart rates increase, our lungs gear up as well, to make sure all that pounding blood is oxygenated, and so we take more breaths per minute.
-All this extra breathing and heart pounding may create pain in our chests.
+We become stressed: epinephrine raises blood sugar levels in our bodies, so our muscles are energized, and we can use them to clamp down on whatever unwanted behavior we have to stop.
+Our bodies begin to tremble with all this ready-to-use energy as we build tension like a coiled spring.
+Epinephrine increases our heart rate, pounding our hearts to pump us full of extra blood, which shows up as a red tinge, or flushes, in our faces and necks.
+As our heart rates increase, our lungs gear up to make sure all that pounding blood is oxygenated, so we take more breaths per minute.
+All this extra breathing and heart-pounding may create pain in our chests.

 Can you relate to that experience?
-Do you have a tendency to get panicky, lightheaded, out of breath, frozen and shut down in social settings?
+Do you tend to get panicky, lightheaded, out of breath, frozen, and shut down in social settings?
 Does this hit you too often, too fast?
 Do you know that dreaded, powerless feeling of being unable to calm yourself back down?
 Do you know the spiraling, compounding nature of getting into a state where you live in fear of your own fear?

-If so, it is important to know that mercifully, how to calm down, once riled up, is highly learnable at Villa Kali Ma.
-It is highly learnable because it is also a part of your inborn nature –a program that says, “danger is over, so go back to feeling good”.
-Just as nature wants us to survive, nature has set us up with all the internal equipment to feel ease, peace, and pleasure, to feel open, relaxed, creative, meditative, joyful, socially connected, loving and happy.
+It is important to know that mercifully, how to calm down, once riled up, is highly learnable at Villa Kali Ma.
+It is highly learnable because it is also a part of your inborn nature –a program that says, “danger is over, so go back to feeling good.”
+Just as nature wants us to survive, nature has set us up with all the internal equipment to feel ease, peace, and pleasure, to feel open, relaxed, creative, meditative, joyful, socially connected, loving, and happy.

 Holistic, Female-Specific Social Anxiety Treatment Plan Goals and Objectives

-At Villa Kali Ma, we offer many holistic therapies with social anxiety treatment plan goals and objectives that are designed to help women reach recovery, including (but not limiting to):
+At Villa Kali Ma, we offer many holistic therapies with social anxiety treatment plan goals and objectives that are designed to help women reach recovery, including (but not limited to):

-These activities fire up the natural pleasure and relaxation system in the body, so that you can feel what it’s like to have your birthright of peace and ease working properly for once, and without substances.
-While they don’t always work instantaneously – though wonderfully, sometimes they do – these practices are sustainable, and become reliable with a smaller investment of effort than we might imagine.
-With some dedication, humility to be a beginner, open hearted willingness and the diligence to keep at it, these often enjoyable practices quickly help the body and nervous system rewire and reset so that this part of our biocomputer software works again.
+These activities fire up the natural pleasure and relaxation system in the body to feel what it’s like to have your birthright of peace and ease working properly for once, and without substances.
+While they don’t always work instantaneously – through wonderfully, sometimes they do – these practices are sustainable and become reliable with a smaller investment of effort than we might imagine.
+With some dedication, humility to be a beginner, open-hearted willingness, and the diligence to keep at it, these often enjoyable practices quickly help the body and nervous system rewire and reset so that this part of our biocomputer software works again.

-At Villa Kali Ma, we strive to create such a family of warm, nonintrusive inclusion, and we invite you to come share yourself in your own time, when you are ready.
-Please know that within our walls, you can unfold all your imperfections and vulnerabilities in a safe space free of judgement, condemnation, rejection and ridicule.
-Instead, you will be welcomed and cared for with the respect, love, and delight which you deserve.
-For women who have felt that hell is other people, it will be an important part of your soul journey to discover that when you find the right other people, other people can also be a source of heaven!
-We warmly encourage you to come build the foundations of a loving healing community here at Villa Kali Ma.
+At Villa Kali Ma, we strive to create such a family of warm, nonintrusive inclusion, and we invite you to come to share yourself in your own time when you are ready.
+Please know that you can unfold all your imperfections and vulnerabilities within our walls in a safe space free of judgment, condemnation, rejection, and ridicule.
+Instead, you will be welcomed and cared for with the respect, love, and delight you deserve.
+For women who have felt that hell is other people, it will be an important part of your soul journey to discover that other people can also be a source of heaven!
+We warmly encourage you to come to build the foundations of a loving, healing community here at Villa Kali Ma.